Serrano3/portfolio/README.md

 ![](assets/img/WD1.PNG)

 - **Reveal**
-  -     This option obtains the encrypted word from word.txt and is deciphered followed by outputing to the player
+  -     This option obtains the encrypted word from word.txt and is deciphered followed by outputting to the player
 - **Change**
-  -     This option takes the players word and enciphers it followed by over-writing the exisiting word in word.txt
+  -     This option takes the players word and enciphers it followed by over-writing the existing word in word.txt
 - **Launch**
   -     This option deciphers word and uses the class constructer to perform a series of task to start the game

 #### **demonstration**

-The header contains the instruction of game and the following is demonstration of the game.
+The header contains the instructions for the game and the following is a demonstration of the game.

 ![Demo Of Wordle](assets/img/WD4.PNG)

-After each attempt the list of letters at the top will removes the letters that are not in the word you are attempting figure out.
+After each attempt the list of letters at the top will remove the letters that are not in the word you are attempting to figure out.
-The valid letters are highlight one of two colors to indicate the following.
+The valid letters are highlighted in one of two colors to indicate the following.

 - **Green**
-  -     That all of the letter have been placed in the correction position of the word you are attempting to figure out
+  -     That all the letters have been placed in the correction position of the word you are attempting to figure out
 - **yellow**
   (Has two meanings)

   -     1.)
-A valid letter was correctly placed however not all of this letter have been found in the word
+A valid letter was correctly placed, however not all letters have been found in the word
   -     2.)
-The letter is not in the correction position but it is in fact necessary to complete the word
+The letter is not in the correction position, but it is in fact necessary to complete the word

 #### **Outline of Code**
 ![](assets/img/W1.PNG)